ObserveRTC/client-monitor-js/README.md

 ### Score Reasons

-Every penalty the `DefaultScoreCalculator` applies is recorded as a **reason**: a map from a reason key to the points it subtracted (`Record<string, number>`).
+Every penalty the `DefaultScoreCalculator` applies is captured as a **reason**: a map from a reason key to the points it subtracted (`Record<string, number>`).
 The reasons are the explanation of the score — a `3.0` alone says something is wrong; `{ "frozen-video": 2.0 }` says *what*.
 They are produced by default, attributed to the entity that caused them, and readable in three places:

 **1. The realtime `'score'` event** — carries the client-level aggregate of the current tick's reasons across every peer connection and track (as `currentReasons`):